 Example: interpreting from Finnish into Slovak via a first interpretation into French

-- active language: the one from which the interpreter interprets
+- active language: the language into which the interpreter interprets

-- passive language: the language into which the interpreter interprets
+- passive language: the one from which the interpreter interprets

 - reduced regime: when interpretation is provided but from less than the full number of official languages